 Case Western Reserve may, at its discretion, consider a student who meets the criteria for a transfer applicant as a first-year applicant.

 Fall semester notification begins in early January; spring semester notification begins in mid-October.
 Decisions will be shared approximately two weeks after an application becomes complete.

 Complete applications include official final high school transcript(s), official college transcript(s) and a letter of recommendation from a college instructor.

 Shortly after being admitted, students will receive a preliminary transfer credit evaluation.
 This will indicate which courses taken at other institutions will transfer to CWRU, and how they match up with CWRU courses.
 It will include pending credit for any courses in which you are currently enrolled.
 Credit will be awarded for courses equivalent to those offered by CWRU and completed with a grade of C or better.

 Once you've finished your first term at CWRU, you will send complete and official transcripts for all your college work for an official credit transfer.
 CWRU advisors will then be able to work with you to schedule appropriate courses given your transfer credit and academic goals.

 The awarding of transfer credit for work done at institutions outside the United States is subject to departmental evaluation and to the recommendations of the National Council on the Evaluation of Foreign Credentials.

 Need-based Financial Aid

-Transfer students are automatically considered for scholarships, grants, loans and work-study.
+Transfer students who apply for need-based financial aid are fully considered for grants, loans and work-study.
 CWRU meets the full demonstrated financial need for all admitted students.

 Transfer students are automatically considered for merit-based scholarships.